PorkodiVenkatesh/DataStructures/Day1/Imocha/Question 1.md

 Y is the maximum absolute difference between two odd elements present in the array.

 ### Note
 It is always guaranteed that at least two odd and two even elements will be present.

-### Function Description
-In the provided code snippet, implement the provided ArrayMaxima() using variables to print the value of X+Y. You can write your code in the space below the phrase “WRITE YOUR LOGIC HERE”.
-There will be multiple test cases running so the Input and Output should match exactly as provided.
-The base Output variable result is set to a default value of -404 which can be modified.
-Additionally, you can add or remove these output variables.

 ### Input Format
 The first line contains an integer N denoting the size of the array A